-Non-Participating Dentists
+Non-Participating Dental Providers

-The Plan will pay for dental work performed by any properly accredited dentist, but the Plan will pay no more than what Delta Dental would have paid a participating Delta Dental dentist who participates in the network that covers you.
+The Plan will pay for dental work performed by any properly accredited dentist, but the Plan will pay no more than 50% of what Delta Dental would have paid a participating Delta Dental NY Select dentist for that service.
 Your non-participating dentist can obtain Delta Dental's reimbursement allowance by submitting a Pre-Determination request directly to Delta Dental before you begin any dental work.

 You will be required to pay the dentist's full charges.
-You will file a claim with Delta Dental and will be reimbursed according to the Delta Dental network fee schedule that covers you for each procedure.
+You will file a claim with Delta Dental and will be reimbursed according to the Delta Dental NY Select fee schedule for each procedure.

-The Fund will pay the smaller of the dentist's actual charge for a covered dental service or the percentage of the allowed amount for that procedure as determined by the Delta Dental network fee schedule that covers you.
+The Fund will pay the lesser of the dentist's actual charge for a covered dental service or 50% of the allowed amount for that procedure according to Delta Dental's NY Select fee schedule.
+You will be responsible for the other 50%.
+In addition, amounts above the allowed amount are not eligible for reimbursement and are your responsibility to pay.